Non Equilibrium Transitions in a Polymer Replication Ensemble

 {\it Introduction -} The ability to replicate is a hallmark of the living world.
-For example, organisms can replicate themselves, as well as cells, and the long polymeric molecule DNA \cite{kornberg_dna_1992}.
+Organisms can replicate themselves, as well as cells, and DNA replication, RNA transcription and RNA translation to proteins are examples of polymer template copying \cite{kornberg_dna_1992}.
 Generating a DNA polymer copy with near-identical sequence to the template DNA requires energy consumption \cite{lieberman_enzymatic_1955,yarranton_enzyme-catalyzed_1979}.
 DNA replication is catalyzed by the molecule DNA polymerase, which progressively moves along the template DNA strand as it generates a polymer copy \cite{lehman_enzymatic_1958}.
 Generating copies of DNA competes with DNA disassembly, catalyzed for example by DNAses without involvement of a fuel \cite{yang_nucleases_2011}.
-Detailed models have been used to discuss the key properties of this copy process, typically focusing on individual replicates of a template sequence \cite{andrieux_nonequilibrium_2008,andrieux_molecular_2009,sartori_kinetic_2013,gaspard_kinetics_2014,sartori_thermodynamics_2015,rao_thermodynamics_2015,ouldridge_fundamental_2017,poulton_nonequilibrium_2019,chiuchiu_error-speed_2019,sahoo_accuracy_2021,poulton_edge-effects_2021,juritz_minimal_2022}.
-This provided insights onto the fundamental limits and trade-offs associated with polymer replication.
-Examples of this include trade-offs \cite{bennett_dissipation-error_1979,rao_thermodynamics_2015,sahoo_accuracy_2021} and correlations \cite{chiuchiu_error-speed_2019} between speed, accuracy and cost of replication; links between dissipation, elongation and information transmission \cite{andrieux_nonequilibrium_2008,sartori_kinetic_2013}; and definitions of replication efficiency \cite{poulton_nonequilibrium_2019}.
+Detailed models have been used to discuss the key properties of this copy process, typically focusing on individual copies of a template sequence \cite{andrieux_nonequilibrium_2008,andrieux_molecular_2009,sartori_kinetic_2013,gaspard_kinetics_2014,sartori_thermodynamics_2015,rao_thermodynamics_2015,ouldridge_fundamental_2017,poulton_nonequilibrium_2019,chiuchiu_error-speed_2019,sahoo_accuracy_2021,poulton_edge-effects_2021,juritz_minimal_2022}.
+This provided insights onto the fundamental limits and trade-offs associated with template copying.
+Examples of this include trade-offs (or absence thereof) \cite{bennett_dissipation-error_1979,rao_thermodynamics_2015,sahoo_accuracy_2021,qureshi_information_2024} and correlations \cite{chiuchiu_error-speed_2019} between speed, accuracy and cost of copying ; links between dissipation, elongation and information transmission \cite{andrieux_nonequilibrium_2008,sartori_kinetic_2013}; and definitions of copying efficiency \cite{poulton_nonequilibrium_2019}.